-Directors Continuing in Office until the 2010 Annual Meeting
+Directors Continuing in Office Until the 2010 Annual Meeting

 David Gladstone.
-Mr. Gladstone, age 65, is our founder and has served as chief executive officer and chairman of the Board of Directors of Gladstone Capital Corporation, and Gladstone Investment Corporation and Gladstone Management Corporation.
-Prior to founding the Company, Mr. Gladstone served as either chairman or vice chairman of the Board of Directors of American Capital Strategies (NASDAQ: ACAS), a publicly traded leveraged buyout fund and mezzanine debt finance company, from June 1997 to August 2001.
+Mr. Gladstone, age 66, is our founder and has served as chief executive officer and chairman of the Board of Directors since our inception.
+He also founded and has served as chief executive officer and chairman of the Board of Directors of Gladstone Capital Corporation, Gladstone Investment Corporation and Gladstone Management Corporation.
+Prior to founding the Company, Mr. Gladstone served as either chairman or vice chairman of the Board of Directors of American Capital, Ltd. (NASDAQ: ACAS), a publicly traded leveraged buyout fund and mezzanine debt finance company, from June 1997 to August 2001.
 From 1974 to February 1997, Mr. Gladstone held various positions, including chairman and chief executive officer, with Allied Capital Corporation (NASDAQ: ALD), Allied Capital Corporation II, Allied Capital Lending Corporation and Allied Capital Advisors, Inc., a registered investment adviser that managed the Allied companies.
 The Allied companies were the largest group of publicly-traded mezzanine debt funds in the United States and were managers of two private venture capital limited partnerships.
-From 1991 to 1997, Mr. Gladstone served either as chairman of the Board of Directors or president of Allied Capital Commercial Corporation, a publicly traded REIT that invested in real estate loans to small and medium-sized businesses, managed by Allied Capital Advisors, Inc. He managed the growth of Allied Capital Commercial from no assets at the time of its initial public offering to \$385 million in assets at the time it merged into Allied Capital Activors, which invested in loans to small and endium-sized businesses.
+From 1991 to 1997, Mr. Gladstone served either as chairman of the Board of Directors or president of Allied Capital Commercial Corporation, a publicly traded REIT that invested in real estate loans to small and medium-sized businesses, managed by Allied Capital Advisors, Inc. He managed the growth of Allied Capital Commercial from no assets at the time of its initial public offering to \$385 million in assets at the time it merged into Allied Capital Corporation in 1997.
+From 1992 to 1997, Mr. Gladstone served as a director, president and chief executive officer of Business Mortgage Investors, a privately held mortgage REIT managed by Allied Capital Advisors, which invested in loans to small and medium-sized businesses.
 Mr. Gladstone is also a past director of Capital Automotive REIT, a real estate investment trust that purchases and net leases real estate to automobile dealerships.
 Mr. Gladstone served as a director of The Riggs National Corporation (the parent of Riggs Bank) from 1993 to May 1997 and of Riggs Bank from 1991 to 1993.
 He served as a trustee of the George Washington University and currently is trustee emeritus.
-He is a past member of the Listings and Hearings Committee of the National Association
+He is a past member of the Listings and Hearings Committee of the National Association of Securities Dealers, Inc. He is a past member of the Advisory committee to Women's Growth Capital Fund, a venture capital firm that finances women-owned small businesses.